Aypahyo/Aypahyo.github.io/prep/_post/2013-4-27-tictactoe-refined.md

             InitializeComponent();
         }
     }</pre>
-The <a href="http://blogs.msdn.com/b/dphill/archive/2009/01/31/the-viewmodel-pattern.aspx" target="_blank">MainWindow-ViewModel</a> contains all the rest of the game.
+The [MainWindow-ViewModel](http://blogs.msdn.com/b/dphill/archive/2009/01/31/the-viewmodel-pattern.aspx) contains all the rest of the game.
  First I show it here and afterwards I talk about the things that are wrong with it.
 <pre>    class MainWindowViewModel : INotifyPropertyChanged
     {